-Intermediate-level knowledge in Macroeconomics (e.g. Macroeconomics by Mankiw or higher levels)

-And Basic knowledge in Econometrics
+At least intermediate-level knowledge in Macroeconomics (e.g. Macroeconomics I) Intermediate-level knowledge in Econometrics

 1.2 Textbooks and Reading Materials

 There is no required textbook for this course.
 Mostly, we will be based on lectures and papers.
 See the following course schedule for more details.